lmc-eu/code-quality-tools/packages/prettier-config/README.md

 ## Notes

-### Prettier version
+### Prettier Version

-Versions of `prettier` prior to v1.17 did not feature the possibility to use a shared config via _package.json_.
+Versions of `prettier` before v1.17 did not feature the possibility to use a shared config via _package.json_.
 The way to do it is similar to when [extending](#Extending), except that you can just export the config directly:

 ```js
 // .prettierrc.js